 A national bank generally must reimburse customers for forged checks drawn against their account, the U.S. Department of the Treasury says.
 Banks are supposed to have measures in place to detect forgery and the ability to recognize the signatures of their customers.
 Therefore, a forged check that a bank paid is presumed to be the bank’s mistake and it's considered liable for returning the funds to their rightful owner.

 If the bank can prove it accepted the check in good faith and performed due diligence in handling the transaction, it may claim that it's not liable.
 You may be held at least partially responsible if you contributed to the forgery by issues such as carelessness.
 For example, if you lost your checkbook a month ago and failed to report it, your bank may balk at paying the number of forged checks that resulted.
 While a forged check may not be your fault, you're still responsible for examining your statement and catching unauthorized access to your account.
+In fact, while many banks will take responsibility for one checked forged if notification is provided within 12 months, they will not take responsibility for multiple forged checks if they are not notified within 30 days.

 Depositing Forged Checks